mbarulli/mbarulli.github.io/index.md

 In 1998 I co-founded eXtrapola, an online media monitoring service provider.
 I’ve been the CEO of eXtrapola for 7 years leading its growth, designing products, raising money, selecting and hiring people, building the engineering team, …

 ### Founder at [Clipperz.is](https://clipperz.is)
 Web applications are extremely convenient and effective, but this is not a good reason to give up privacy, security and ultimately freedom.
-Unfortunately there are no alternatives, but trust web application providers and hope they act properly.
+Unfortunately, often there are no alternatives, but trust SaaS providers and hope they act properly.
-In 2005, pondering on this idea that people should have complete and exclusive ownership of their data, I co-founded Clipperz along with my friend Giulio Cesare Solaroli.
-We envisioned a new kind of web app, designed to not reveal user data to the server.
-We dubbed them “zero-knowledge web apps”.
-We decided to test this approach on a very sensitive problem: managing and storing passwords!
-And we built an online password manager that proves you can build a web application that knows nothing about its users and their data: Clipperz.
+In 2005, based on this realization I co-founded Clipperz along with my friend Giulio Cesare Solaroli.
+We envisioned a new architecture for web apps, designed to give people complete and exclusive ownership of their data.
+We decided to test this approach on a very sensitive problem: managing and storing passwords.
+Therefore Clipperz became the first online password manager, the first web application that knows nothing about its users and their data.

 ### Ebooks and digital publishing
 Starting in 2008 I got interested in ebooks and digital publishing.
 I gained a good understanding of the sector, organized the first Italian barcamp and this landed me a job at Simplicissimus Book Farm that provides both a distribution platform for ebooks and a self-publishing service.